Pyrrus/android-project/README.md

 # Android project using Android, XML, and Java

-## This verson is just display data from prebuild data and adding data  11/18/16
+## This verson using betterdoctor api using city and state  12/2/16

 #### By **Adam Gorbahn**

 ## Description
-This app made with prebuild data. add color to app, and add logo for the icon for app.
+This app made with api call, and using new views like recyclerview.

 ## Specifications